tawheedrony/tawheedrony.github.io/about.md

 ### Details

-I am currently living in Dhaka, Bangladesh and doing my undergraduate in Electrical & Electronic Engineering ( major in Power ).
+I am currently living in Dhaka, Bangladesh.
+I am in my undergraduate studying in Electrical & Electronic Engineering ( major in Power ).I work in ULKA Games Ltd which is a sister concern of Moonfroglabs, India .
 I love learning about Statistics, Machine learning & Deep Learning.
 I would love to connect for collaboration and projects.

 ### Contact me